 Stick to this routine at least three times per week to see significant results in just a few weeks!

 Now that you have created a schedule for your HIIT workouts, the next step is to track your progress accurately.
-Keep track of how long you spend on each exercise during each session or track how many repetitions you do during each workout session so that you can adjust accordingly when necessary without losing momentum towards achieving your goals!
+Track the duration of each exercise or the number of repetitions during each workout session.
+This will help you make adjustments when needed without losing momentum toward your goals.

 Track Your Progress

 Oh, so you thought just showing up for your HIIT workouts was enough?
 Well, let me tell you that tracking your progress is crucial if you want to see real results.
 Here are four reasons why: